 The green hydrogen economy has been announced with a lot of hype, and we will see what will happen, if it develops, and whether it’ll carve out more than a small part of the low-carbon economy.

-Theoretically hydrogen, as a molecule instead of an electron, has a potential to facilitate transport, storage, re-conversion into power.
-In practice it is physics and economics that will prevent us from using green hydrogen for much else than for what we use grey & black hydrogen today.
+Theoretically, hydrogen, as a molecule instead of an electron, has the potential to facilitate transport, storage, and re-conversion into power.
+In practice, it is physics and economics that will prevent us from using green hydrogen for much else than for what we use grey & black hydrogen today.

-For many other industrial sectors, transport, shipping, industrial and home heating, electrification with renewable sources will be cheaper, more secure and more sustainable.
+For many other industrial sectors, like transport, shipping, industrial, and home heating, the most likely decarbonization vector is electrification with renewable sources, as this will be cheaper, more secure, and more sustainable.

-Green hydrogen will be produced in those countries (e.g. Morocco) where renewables, wind, and solar are in abundance and cheap.
-Industry in need of the green hydrogen molecule will move to these countries, and there will be most likely only a little shipping of hydrogen, neither in liquid, nor in compressed form, nor in pipelines, not through fancy chemistry, it seems very complicated at this stage.
+Green hydrogen will be produced in those countries (e.g. Morocco) where renewables, wind, and solar are in abundance and hence cheap.
+Industry in need of the green hydrogen molecule will move to these countries, and there will be, most likely, only a little shipping of hydrogen, neither in liquid nor in compressed form, not in pipelines, not through fancy chemistry, it seems very complicated at this stage.

 what is hydrogen?